-As of June 30, 2020, our cash and cash equivalents balance of \$345.4 million primarily consisted of cash.
+As of December 31, 2020, our cash and cash equivalents balance of \$377.6 million primarily consisted of cash.
 In addition, we have approximately \$10.8 million of short-term investments invested in U.S. Treasury Bills.
 In recent fiscal years, our principal source of liquidity has been cash provided by operations.

-As of June 30, 2020, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$160.2 million.
+As of December 31, 2020, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$176.5 million.
 These balances are dispersed across many international locations around the world.
 We believe that such dispersion meets the current and anticipated future liquidity needs of our foreign legal entities.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes.

-We did not repurchase any shares of our common stock under our share repurchase program during the three months ended June 30, 2020.
+During the nine months ended December 31, 2020, we repurchased \$33.1 million shares of our common stock under our share repurchase program.
 Under our stock repurchase program, repurchased shares are constructively retired and returned to unissued status.
 Our stock repurchase program has been funded by our existing cash and cash equivalent balances as well as cash flows provided by our operations.
-As of June 30, 2020, \$162.8 million remained in our current stock repurchase authorization which expires on March 31, 2021.
+Our Board has approved, and we intend to execute, a capital allocation policy that provides for the repurchase of \$200 million of our common stock for the period from February 1, 2021 through the end of our 2022 fiscal year, plus the use of approximately 75% of our free cash flow for additional repurchases during fiscal year 2022.